How to Break 90 in Golf Consistently – The 20 Proven Tips for Better Scores

 Most golfers under club themselves.
 Learn your carry distances and know them well.
 If you hit a 7 iron 150 yards, you probably carry it about 145 yards.

-Therefore you may want a 6 iron if there is trouble short of the green.
+Therefore, you may want a 6-iron if you are short of green.

 Learn to Feel the Clubface